wikimedia/jsonschema-tools/README.md

 ```

 # Schema versions
 Schemas should be manually and semantically versioned.
-By storing the schema version
+The schema version
-in the schema itself, you can use that schema version as you would any other
+should be stored in the schema itself.
+You can use that schema version as you would any other
 software dependency.
 Schemas should be easily findable by software at runtime
 in order to do validation or schema conversion to different systems (e.g. RDBMS,
 Kafka Connect, etc.).
 All versions should to be available.